-With respect to compensation shown below for 2011, this resulted in the following:
+With respect to compensation shown below for 2012, this resulted in the following:

-- Base salaries for 2011 for our Named Executive Officers other than Mr. Clark were frozen, with no increase from the levels set in 2010 due to the Company's performance in fiscal 2010.
-However, salary reflected in the Summary Compensation Table below for 2011 will be slightly increased over fiscal 2010 due to the higher year over year salary in effect at the beginning of 2011 in comparison to the beginning of 2010 (as a result of the base salary increase in March of 2010).
-Mr. Clark received a raise in base salary during the year related to his promotion to Senior Vice President, Buying, in conjunction with the resignation of Thomas Schlauch from that position. - Bonuses for fiscal 2011 (determined in March 2012) were substantially reduced from the prior year and remained relatively low by our historical standards, because the Company's EBITDA was similarly reduced from the prior year and remained relatively low as a result of continuing soft sales and a weak consumer spending environment.
-Specifically, in 2011, EBITDA decreased by 29%, the amount of total bonuses paid decreased by 28%, and the bonuses paid to the Named Executive Officers as a group (excluding Mr. Clark) decreased by 37%.
-Mr. Clark's bonus was determined at the time of his promotion in connection with the compensation package offered to him at that time. - Equity grants (made in March 2011) were reduced due to the Company's financial performance in 2010.
-This reduction in compensation value shown in our Summary Compensation Table below reflects both a reduction in the number of shares granted and the drop in the Company's stock price from March 2010 to March 2011.
-Again, the exception to this was the granting of 20,000 options to Mr. Clark in connection with his promotion in August 2011 in order to bring his stock option ownership to a level more in line with his position and other senior officers.
-Our Chief Executive Officer received a 49% reduction in bonus.
+- Base salaries for 2012 for our Named Executive Officers were again frozen, with no increase from the levels set in 2011 and 2010, based upon the Company's performance in fiscal 2011.
+However, the salary reflected in the Summary Compensation Table below for Mr. Clark in 2012 is slightly increased over that in fiscal 2011 due to his salary increase in connection with his August 2011 promotion to Senior Vice President. - Bonuses for fiscal 2012 (determined in March 2013) were increased from the prior year (but remained relatively low by our historical standards), because the Company's EBITDA was similarly increased over 2011, but remained relatively low by our historical standards as a result of continuing soft sales and a weak consumer spending environment through the first three quarters of 2012.
+Specifically, in 2012, EBITDA increased by 19%, the amount of total bonuses paid increased by 21%, and the bonuses paid to the Named Executive Officers as a group (excluding Mr. Clark) increased by 28%.
+Mr. Miller received a higher percentage increase in bonus in light of his substantial and disproportionate reduction in bonus in 2011 and the Company's substantially improved performance in 2012.
+Mr. Clark's bonus reflected a higher percentage increase since he held his current position for only a portion of the prior year. - The value of equity grants (made in March 2012) was reduced from that of 2011 grants (and by historical standards), primarily reflecting the Company's stock performance in 2011.
+This reduction in compensation value shown in our Summary Compensation Table below was due to the drop in the Company's stock price from March 2011 to March 2012 and a reduction in the number of shares granted to Mr. Miller.